 On one occasion I will never forget, only my father and I were home when the Russian businessman visited.
 I was alone in my room, but decided spontaneously to be a bit more sociable, so I descended the stairs and walked into the kitchen where the two men were standing across from each other.
 On my father's face I saw an expression unlike any I had ever seen - a smile as broad as it was fake.
 Across from him, a similar expression.
 Both men were staring down.
 Neither acknowledged my arrival or, within seconds, my immediate departure.
 Later I learned that this occasion marked one of multiple attempts by the Soviets to enlist my father to provide information, to spy, which he, of course, declined each time.
 The Russians were constantly trying to acquire better technology which they could not develop themselves by any means possible.

 In those days, there was a constant game of cat-and-mouse, with the Soviet operatives constantly probing for weaknesses in American defenses.
 Meanwhile, the American operatives within counterintelligence would never be far from the scene.
 Whenever my father traveled to Russia or other countries behind the "Iron Curtain", we would receive a check-in call upon his return.
 When he was not available, I remember distinctly answering the phone and taking the message for him to call back "Mr. Smith".
 Really?
 Mr. Smith?
-Yes, the CIA was there, hiding in plain sight, like the operatives at Killenworth.
+Yes, the CIA was there, hiding in plain sight, like the Russian operatives in Upper Brookville and at Killenworth.

 Ed. note: Original post relied on news articles that confused Killenworth in Glen Cove, which was not to be shuttered after all, with the Upper Brookville compound that was shut down.